DV

 Quick verdict

-DIPS (YieldMax Short NVDA Option Income Strategy ETF) and NVDA (NVIDIA Corporation) are both dividend ETFs, but they take different approaches.
+DIPS (YieldMax Short NVDA Option Income Strategy ETF) is an ETF, while NVDA (NVIDIA Corporation) is a stock — they take fundamentally different approaches.

 Deep dive